NetApp/terraform-provider-netapp-ontap/docs/resources/storage_volume_file_resource.md

 ## Import

-This Resource supports import, which allows you to import existing volume files into the state of this resoruce.
+This Resource supports import, which allows you to import existing volume files into the state of this resource.
 Import require a unique ID composed of the volume_name, svm_name, path and cx_profile_name, separated by a comma.

  id = `volume_name`,`svm_name`, `path`, `cx_profile_name`